His Heart Will Go On

 Conspicuous consumption.
 Winger’s story left off in 2007, when a judge rejected his contention that he’s just a lovable victim.
 Winger explained that he was merely managing his anger when he did such things as verbalize his desire to cut out DeAnn Schultz’s tongue (and that’s just the tamer part of his reverie regarding his ex-girlfriend) for testifying against him.

-This week, I’d like to offer a glimpse of Winger’s existence since then.
+This week’s post offers a glimpse of Winger’s existence since then.

 Although audio tapes captured Winger complaining about becoming ill from a “meat sandwich” served in prison, it looks as though he’s been able to find ample culinary delights.